remote-year/remote-beer/README.md

 You are being evaluated on your judgement as a developer.
 I am looking at how you make tradoffs when tackling particular tasks, the efficiency of your development process, and your familiarity with your preferred tools.

-Things do not need to be production ready at the end of 2 hours.
+Things do not need to be production ready at the end of 3 hours.
 If you cut corners, simply explain your reasoning.

-I am not evaluating aesthetics of the front end.
-It does not need to be pixel perfect.
+I am not evaluating aesthetics of the front end unless you choose to focus on that.
+Otherwise, it does not need to be pixel perfect.

 # Installation